SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 > 20. Diffrent between method(UDF) and data member function.
 > 21. What is custom setter and getter and Why use custom setter and getter?
 > 22. How to create class attributes as public or private?
+> 23. What is diffrent between this and super keyword ?
+> 24. How to create a array of object in dart programming language.
+> 25. What us use of late keyword ?
-> 23. Explain Cascade Operator in dart and why use Cascade Operator ?
+> 26. Explain Cascade Operator in dart and why use Cascade Operator ?
-> 24. Explain the use of constructors with their types.
+> 27. Explain the use of Constructors with their types.
+> 28. Explain the Default and Parameter Constructor in detail with differences.
+> 29. Explain the Named Constructors.
+Whay was create Named Constructor in dart programming ?
-> 25. Explain the factory constructor with its advantage.
+> 30. Explain the factory Constructor with its advantage.
-> 26. What is Inheritance?
+> 31. What is Inheritance?
 Explain with examples in detail.
+> 32. What is Polymorphism ?
+Explain with types in detail.
+> 33. What is Method Overriding in dart.
-> 27. What is Exception Handling?
+> 34. What is Exception Handling?
 Explain with an example.
-> 28. Explain try, on, catch, and finally keywords in detail.
+> 35. Explain try, on, catch, and finally keywords in detail.
+> 36. List out Built in Exception class.

 <br><br>